zsh-users/zsh-autosuggestions/README.md

 ### Build Process

 Edit the source files in `src/`.
-Run `make` to build `dist/autosuggestions.zsh` from those source files.
+Run `make` to build `zsh-autosuggestions.zsh` from those source files.

 ### Pull Requests